 An experience rating is assigned to each unit in the scenario.
 This rating does not change during the battle.
 Both troops and guns are rated.
-Units are assigned one of four ratings: elite (very good), veteran (good), trained (average), and raw (poor).
-Generally, each unit is rated by how well it is drilled and its combat experience.
-The list below provides a guideline for rating unit experience.
+Units are assigned one of four ratings: elite

-Figure 12.
+Figure 11.
 Unit Effectiveness Table

 Fresh / Worn / Spent